TimNotHere/Tims-Clicker-Game/README.md

 # How to Play

-1. Open the game by clicking on the index.html file.
-2. Click the button as many times as you can to earn points.
+1. Click the button as many times as you can to earn points.
-3. Use your points to purchase upgrades, such as automatic clicking or bonus points.
+2. Use your points to purchase upgrades, such as automatic clicking or bonus points.
-4. Keep clicking and upgrading to reach higher levels and earn even more points.
+3. Keep clicking and upgrading to reach higher levels and earn even more points.

 # Features

 * Simple, intuitive gameplay.
 * Upgrades to help you earn points faster.
-* Responsive design for play on desktop or mobile devices.

 # Technologies Used

-This game was built using HTML, CSS and JavaScript.
+This game was built using electron.